Interpretability in Deep Time Series Models Demands Semantic Alignment: Deep Learning for Time Series

-\paragraph{Data.} We consider a time series given by realizations of a stationary stochastic process $\{X_t\}_{t \in \mathcal{T}}$ taking values in $\mathcal{X}$, with $\mathcal{T} = \{0,\ldots,T\}$.
+given by realizations of a stationary stochastic process $\{X_t\}_{t \in \mathcal{T}}$ taking values in $\mathcal{X}$, with $\mathcal{T} = \{0,\ldots,T\}$.
 For ease of exposition, we focus on the case of a single input sequence; the discussion can be easily extended to include exogenous inputs.

-\paragraph{Predictive task.} We consider a broad class of predictive tasks on time series, unified under a common probabilistic formulation.
+\paragraph*{Predictive task.} We consider a broad class of predictive tasks on time series, unified under a common probabilistic formulation.
 The learning problem is to model the conditional distribution

 where $Y$ is a task-specific output variable taking values in $\mathcal{Y}$.
 The output space $\mathcal{Y}$ instantiates differently depending on the task: \emph{(i)}~$\mathcal{Y} = \mathcal{X}^L$, where $Y$ is a window of length $L$, covering, e.g., forecasting, sequence generation, denoising, or imputation; \emph{(ii)}~\(\mathcal{Y} = \{1,\ldots, K\}\), and $Y$ denotes a discrete variable, as in, e.g., classification or event detection; \emph{(iii)}~\(\mathcal{Y} = \mathbb{R}\), and $Y$ is a scalar variable, as in, e.g., regression tasks.